-- C. Information Provided and Completeness of Information and Transactions - 1.
-We have provided you with: - Access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters. - Additional information that you have requested from us for the purpose of the audit: and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - 2.
-You have been informed of all changes to the Fund rules. - 3.
-All material transactions have been recorded in the accounting records and all material transactions, events and conditions are reflected in the financial statements, including those related to the COVID-19 pandemic and including those related to the conflict and related sanctions in Ukraine, Russia and/or Belarus. - We have made available to you all minutes of the meetings of members of the management of the Fund and committees of members of the management of the Fund (or summaries of actions of recent meetings for which minutes have not yet been prepared) held through the period to the most recent meeting on the following date: [list date] - 5.
+C. Information Provided and Completeness of Information and Transactions

+- 1. We have provided you with: - Access to all information of which we are aware that is relevant to the preparation of the financial statements such as records, documentation and other matters. - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence. - You have been informed of all changes to the Fund rules. - 3.
+All material transactions have been recorded in the accounting records and are reflected in the financial statements. - 4.
+We have made available to you all minutes of the meetings of members of the management of the Fund and committees of members of the management of the Fund (or summaries of actions of recent meetings for which minutes have not yet

+- been prepared) held through 2023-24 to the most recent meeting on the following date: [list date]. - 5.
 We confirm the completeness of information provided regarding the identification of related parties.
-We have disclosed to you the identity of the Fund's related parties and all related party relationships and transactions of which we are

-- aware, including sales, purchases, loans, transfers of assets, liabilities and services, leasing arrangements, guarantees, non-monetary transactions and transactions for no consideration for the period ended, as well as related balances due to or from such parties at the period end.
+We have disclosed to you the identity of the Fund's related parties and all related party relationships and transactions of which we are aware, including sales, purchases, loans, transfers of assets, liabilities and services, leasing arrangements, guarantees, non-monetary transactions and transactions for no consideration for the period ended, as well as related balances due to or from such parties at the period end.
 These transactions have been appropriately accounted for and disclosed in the financial statements. - 6.
-We confirm the completeness of information provided regarding annuities held in the name of the members of management of the Fund. - 7.
-We have disclosed to you, and the Fund has complied with, all aspects of contractual agreements that could have a material effect on the financial statements in the event of non-compliance, including all covenants, conditions or other requirements of all outstanding debt. - 3.
-No transactions have been made which are not in the interests of the Fund members or the Fund during the fund year or subsequently. - 9.
-We believe that the methods, significant assumptions and the data we used in making accounting estimates and related disclosures are appropriate and consistently applied to achieve recognition, measurement and disclosure that is in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23.
+We confirm the completeness of information provided regarding annuities held in the name of the members of management of the Fund.
+We believe that the methods, significant assumptions and the data we used in making accounting estimates and related disclosures are appropriate and consistently applied to achieve recognition, measurement and disclosure that is in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2023/24. - 7.
+We have disclosed to you, and the Fund has complied with, all aspects of contractual agreements that could have a material effect on the financial statements in the event of non-compliance, including all covenants, conditions or other requirements of all outstanding debt. - No transactions have been made which are not in the interests of the Fund members or the Fund during the year or subsequently.